EthenStrine/English/_posts/2018-12-11-Semester Review.md

 example:

-2\. iambic pentameter -
+2\. iambic pentameter - a line of verse with five metrical feet, each consisting of one short (or unstressed) syllable followed by one long (or stressed) syllable

-example:
+example: Two households, both alike in dignity

-3\. blank verse -
+3\. blank verse - verse without rhyme, especially that which uses iambic pentameter

 example:

-4\. couplet -
+4\. couplet - two lines of verse, usually in the same meter and joined by rhyme, that form a unit

 example:

-5\. quatrain -
+5\. quatrain - a verse with four lines, or even a full poem containing four lines, having an independent and separate theme.

 example:

-6\. octave -
+6\. octave - a poem or stanza of eight lines; an octet.

 example: